NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 #### P-value calculation

-The permutation-based p-value is computed as:
+\noindent The permutation-based p-value is computed as:

 $$p = \frac{\sum \mathbb{I}(F_{perm} \geq F_{obs}) + 1}{n_{perms} + 1}$$

-where $\mathbb{I}$ is the indicator function.
+\noindent where $\mathbb{I}$ is the indicator function.
 The "+1" terms provide a small-sample correction ensuring $p \geq 1/(n_{perms} + 1)$ (21).

 ### Multi-group extensions

 #### Omnibus analysis

-For studies with three or more groups, MeLSI provides an omnibus test that jointly evaluates differences across all groups.
+\noindent For studies with three or more groups, MeLSI provides an omnibus test that jointly evaluates differences across all groups.
 The optimization objective is modified to randomly sample group pairs at each gradient iteration, ensuring the learned metric captures global patterns rather than focusing on specific pairwise comparisons.

 #### Post-hoc pairwise comparisons

-When the omnibus test is significant, MeLSI performs all pairwise comparisons, learning comparison-specific metrics for each pair.
+\noindent When the omnibus test is significant, MeLSI performs all pairwise comparisons, learning comparison-specific metrics for each pair.
 P-values are adjusted for multiple testing using the Benjamini-Hochberg false discovery rate (FDR) procedure (22).

 ### Implementation and computational considerations

-MeLSI is implemented in R (version >= 4.0) as an open-source package.
+\noindent MeLSI is implemented in R (version >= 4.0) as an open-source package.
 Key dependencies include vegan (23) for PERMANOVA calculations, ggplot2 (24) for visualization, and base R for matrix operations.
 The algorithm is parallelizable across permutations and weak learners, though the current implementation is serial.

 Time complexity is O(n²p²B·n_perms) in the worst case, but conservative pre-filtering reduces effective dimensionality, and early stopping in gradient descent reduces iteration counts.
 For typical microbiome datasets (n < 500, p < 1000), analysis completes in minutes on standard hardware.

 ### Validation experiments

-We conducted comprehensive validation experiments to assess:
+\noindent We conducted comprehensive validation experiments to assess:

-1. Type I error control and statistical power: Performance on null data (no true group differences) and ability to detect true effects of varying magnitude across synthetic and real datasets (Sections 3.1-3.2)
+\noindent 1.
+Type I error control and statistical power: Performance on null data (no true group differences) and ability to detect true effects of varying magnitude across synthetic and real datasets (Sections 3.1-3.2)
 2. Comparative performance on real datasets: Validation against standard distance metrics on Atlas1006 and DietSwap datasets (Section 3.2)
 3. Scalability: Performance across varying sample sizes and dimensionalities (Section 3.3)
 4. Parameter sensitivity: Robustness to hyperparameter choices (Section 3.4)